Chris Weidman: Global Fight League

+Hall of Fame

+On May 9, 2026, Weidman was announced as an inductee into the UFC Hall of Fame Class of 2026 during the UFC 328 broadcast.

 Professional grappling career

 Weidman won the ADCC East Coast Trials in 2009 and earned an invitation to that year's world championships.
-He competed at 88kg and lost on points to André Galvão in the opening round, before being submitted by Vinny Magalhães in the absolute division.
+He competed at 88 kg and lost on points to André Galvão in the opening round, before being submitted by Vinny Magalhães in the absolute division.

 Weidman was booked to compete against ADCC veteran and Judoka Owen Livesey in the main event of Polaris 23 on March 11, 2023.
 He lost the match by unanimous decision.

 Weidman then defeated Héctor Lombard by disqualification at ACBJJ 16 on June 19, 2025.

+Freestyle wrestling career

+Weidman made his official freestyle wrestling debut, facing two-time Pac-10 champion and NJCAA gold medalist Colby Covington in the co-main event of RAF 09 on May 30, 2026.
+He lost the match by decision (4–5).

 Personal life

 On October 29, 2012, Weidman's house was severely damaged by Hurricane Sandy.
 He subsequently volunteered to help rebuild Sandy victims' homes via the non-profit group Staten Strong.

 Weidman is a practicing Christian.
 He and his wife Marivi have three children.
 The couple began dating during their high school days.
 Weidman and his family moved from New York to South Carolina in the summer of 2020.

 Weidman's sister is married to UFC fighter Stephen Thompson's brother.